Everyone has a story. It is our own personal journey…….

 Then, the day came when I got my first opportunity to preach, but the years of oppressive teachings had filled me with so much fear and rejection that I was petrified.
 Even so, I accepted the offer, and I prepared a fifteen minute sermon.
 I asked my family for prayer.
 I told them that I was so afraid that I thought I might pee my pants at the pulpit.
 Ever my support, my sister Darlene immediately sent me a package of adult diapers.
 It was a good laugh.
 When the Sunday came, I was still shaking.
 I shook where I was sitting.
 I shook as I walked up to the pulpit, but the minute I stood behind it, I found that little girl in the garage again.
 I was where I was meant to be.
 Then, the peace of God came over me, and all of the fear left.
 I have never been afraid to preach again.
 As is often the case for each of us, I just needed to step out obediently in faith and God met me there.

 Later during prayer, I revisited what had happened between my grandfather and myself.
-I heard again the words that cut me off so long ago, but this time through the healing prayer, I felt Jesus say to me, “He didn’t call you.
+I heard again the words that cut me off so long ago, but I felt Jesus say to me, “He didn’t call you.
 I did.”
 I know that grandpa did not mean to hurt me.
 He simply told me what he thought was true.
 I’m sure that he knows better now, and is among the great crowd of witnesses that cheer all of us on!
 Since then, I have been ordained in the Free Methodist Church of North America and recognized by the Church of the Nazarene and have served in both denominations.